FreeBSDDesktop/freebsddesktop.github.io/_posts/2018-12-08-drm-kmod-primer.md

 It is a very exciting time for FreeBSD graphics.
 With the 12.0-RELEASE we have put in a lot of effort to provide support for modern graphics hardware.
 What does this mean?
 Well, for example, if you purchased a laptop in the past 10 years getting graphics support has been hit or miss on FreeBSD.
-Some people would opt to purchase a system with an Nvidi GPU, and rely on the propritary driver they provide.
+Some people would opt to purchase a system with an Nvidia GPU, and rely on the propritary driver they provide.
 But what about systems with integrated Intel HD or AMD Radeon GPU's which arguably compose a majority of market share?
 There was no great answer here, forcing the user to use software accellerated graphics, or worse another OS.
 Fortunately this is no longer the case with the introduction of the `drm-kmod` port!

 This blog post should serve as a primer, providing a bit of background and a walk through of getting things working.
-For the impatient, check out the tl;dr section at the end where you can just copy-pasta the required commands - but you wouldn't do that without understanding what's happening right? :)
+For the impatient, check out the tl;dr section at the end where you can just copypasta the required commands - but you wouldn't do that without understanding what's happening right? :)

 ## What is drm-kmod?

 DRM stands for "Direct Rendering Manager" and is term taken from the Linux kernel development community refering to how they solved the issue to dealing with newer graphics processors.
-It exposes an API that lets usre-space applications directly interact with GPU's among other thing.
+It exposes an API that lets user-space applications directly interact with GPU's among other thing.
 There is a great wikipedia entry [here](https://en.wikipedia.org/wiki/Direct_Rendering_Manager) on it that should help clarify a lot of the confusing vocabulary.